KLIA Ekspres

-The KLIA Ekspres is an express airport rail link servicing the Kuala Lumpur International Airport (KLIA) in Malaysia.
+The ERL KLIA Ekspres is an express airport rail link servicing the Kuala Lumpur International Airport (KLIA) in Malaysia.
 It runs from KL Sentral, the main railway station of Kuala Lumpur, to KLIA's Terminal 1 and Terminal 2 stations.
 The line is one of the two services on the Express Rail Link (ERL) system, sharing the same tracks as the KLIA Transit.
 The KLIA Transit stops at all stations along the line, whereas the KLIA Ekspres runs as a direct non-stop express service between KL Sentral and KLIA Terminal 1 and 2.
 It is operated by Express Rail Link Sdn.
 Bhd.
 (ERL).

 The line is one of the components of the Klang Valley Integrated Transit System.
 It is numbered 6 and coloured purple on official transit maps.

 Line information

 KLIA Ekspres serves three stations.
 The service runs non-stop from KL Sentral to KLIA's Terminal 1 and Terminal 2 stations, skipping the three KLIA Transit stops in between.